-The ultimate goal of the warming station is to keep our fellow human beings warm, safe, fed and alive during freezing, inclement weather.
-The warming station is located in Charleston at the Martin Luther King Jr. Community Center before mid-December, and at the Salvation Army from
+The ultimate goal of the warming stations are to keep our fellow human beings warm, safe, fed and alive during freezing, inclement weather.
+The warming stations are located in Charleston at the First Presbyterian Church, and at the Salvation Army.

 In 2020, Cabin Creek Health Systems began offering free medical care at the warming station.

 Our warming station opens as soon as the weather is predicted to drop to 15 degrees Fahrenheit with windchill.
 The warming station is open 9pm-7am.
 Join our Facebook group or follow us on twitter to find specific dates.